autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/06/README.md

 * also note that the variable `owner` is in the first slot of both contracts.
     - ordering of variable slots (and their mismatches) are what `DELEGATECALL` exploits in the wild usually explore.
-    - because we are dealing with opcodes this  is important, as every variable has its specific slot and should match in both origin and destination contract.
+    - this is important because we are dealing with opcodes, as every variable has its specific slot and should match in both origin and destination contract.

 <br>

-* the second contract, which we have access, is `Delegation()`, which has another convenience: a `delegatecall()` in the `fallback` function.
+* the second contract, which we have access, is `Delegation()`, comes with has another convenience: a `delegatecall()` in the `fallback` function.

 <br>